spmfox/KVMagic/README.md

   - community.libvirt.virt module has upstream code to do this, but it has not been released yet
   - Workaround is to manually delete snapshots from VM before deletion
   - Does NOT apply to ZFS snapshots
+- Favors RHEL based distros, working on plumbing for Debian based
+  - Automated installs for Debian do not work
+  - Some guest configuration options for Debian are not coded

 ## Architecture
 The KVM and ZFS tasks are split into different roles, ```libvirt``` and ```zfs```.
 These roles contain all the needed tasks and variables for each feature.